When Will I Get My Tax Refund? IRS Tax Refund Calendar 2019

 How soon you receive your refund largely depends on how you file your taxes.
 The IRS states that they process most refunds within 21 days.

 If you use e-file and have an uncomplicated return, it’s suitable to expect your return within a few weeks.

 *Related: the 2020 tax deadline is now Wednesday, July 15.
 The IRS changed the date due to the COVID-19 pandemic.*

 However, if you mail in your taxes, you want to expect at least an additional eight weeks, if not longer.
 Additionally, if you have a more complicated tax situation, your refund may take longer than the typical 21-day period.

-Many ask themselves, “where’s my tax refund?” and are anxious that it’s taking too long.
-It’s best to mark on your calendar when you filed your taxes to help quell your anxiety.
+If you’re anxious about receiving your funds, it’s best to mark on your calendar when you filed your taxes to help quell your anxiety.

 How Soon Can I File My Taxes?

 Many ask themselves, “how soon can I file my taxes?” and believe they can file when they have all of their tax documentation.
 And, they’re correct.
 Technically, it’s possible to file when you have all of your tax documents.